JaredVDL/biol550/README.md

 # The Patterns of Evolution: A Phylogenetic Analysis of Fur Pattern Evolution in Panthera

 Jared Van Der Loo,

-Dr. Oscar Vargas,
+Dr. Oscar Vargas

-BIOL 550: Phylogenetic Systematics,
+BIOL 550: Phylogenetic Systematics

-Cal Poly Humboldt: Department of Biological Sciences,

-May 7th, 2024
+Cal Poly Humboldt: Department of Biological Sciences May 7th, 2024

 ## Introduction: